-Dr. Anne Rathbone Bradley is the Vice President of Economic Initiatives at the Institute for Faith, Work, and Economics, where she develops and commissions research toward a systematic biblical theology of economic freedom.
+A full-time professor at IWP, Dr. Anne Bradley is the George and Sally Mayer Fellow for Economic Education and the Academic Director at the Fund for American Studies.
+She served as the Vice President of Economic Initiatives at The Institute for Faith, Work, and Economics, where she developed and commissioned research toward a systematic biblical theology of economic freedom.
 She is a visiting professor at Georgetown University and has previously taught at George Mason University and at Charles University, Prague.
 She is currently a visiting scholar at the Bernard Center for Women, Politics, and Public Policy.
 She served as the Associate Director for the Program in Economics, Politics, and the Law at the James M. Buchanan Center at George Mason University.

 Dr. Rathbone Bradley’s academic work focuses on the political economy of terrorism with specific emphasis on the industrial organization of al-Qaeda.
 Her academic research has been published in scholarly journals and edited volumes.
 She is currently working on a book that analyzes the political economy of al-Qaeda post 9/11.
 Based on her academic research she also worked as an Economic Analyst for the Central Intelligence Agency’s Office of Terrorism Analysis.